-Leather upholstery makes a bold statement and good quality leather upholstered chairs tend to be hard wearing and long lasting, which means that this trend also ties in well with the desire for greater sustainability.
-Buying leather chairs doesn’t necessarily mean that you’re restricted to a choice of black or brown, either, because there is a sparkling array of leather chair colors to choose from.
+Leather upholstery makes a bold statement, and quality leather upholstered chairs are durable and long-lasting, which means that this trend also ties in nicely with the desire for greater sustainability.
+Buying leather chairs doesn’t necessarily mean that you’re restricted to a choice of black or brown, either, because there is a sparkling array of leather chair colors.

 2. Cord Upholstery

 Other materials that will prove popular in upholstery are velvet and cord.
-Cord has been evident in sofas and living room chairs for some years, and it is now making its way to dining room furniture and other items around the home.
+Cord has been evident in sofas and living room chairs for several years, and it is now making its way to dining room furniture and other items around the home.
 Like leather, it is durable.
-However, it does love lint and animal hair and it can become matted, especially if used roughly and regularly, which can leave it looking worn.
+However, it loves lint and animal hair, and it can become matted, especially if used roughly and regularly, which can leave it looking worn.

 3. All White

 The all-white look is out of fashion in kitchens but very much coming into fashion in dining rooms.
-White walls, white furniture, white ceilings, and white drapes.
-You don’t have to choose brilliant white for everything: there are various subtly different shades to choose from, allowing you to add a little design to the room, but white is crisp, refreshing, and fresh.
-It also does a really good job of enhancing any natural light that you get through doors and windows.
+White walls, white furniture, white ceilings, and white drapes can brighten an otherwise average dining room.
+You don’t have to choose brilliant white for everything; there are various shades, such as eggshell, cream, and ivory.
+White does an excellent job of enhancing the natural light that you get through doors and windows.

 4. Bold Colors

-If all-white isn’t your thing, whether for practicality or any other sake, then fear not: bright and bold colors are also in, enabling us to celebrate being able to turn the dining room back into a dining area.
+If all-white isn’t your thing, bright and bold colors are also trendy.
 You don’t have to go overboard and if you’re not ready to paint the walls purple, you can add color by introducing accent pieces throughout the room.
-Alternatively, go all out, and throw color everywhere.
+Alternatively, you mix multiple colors throughout the room.

 5. Japandi Design

 Japandi combines the Japanese minimalist design ethos with the Scandi natural design that is heavy on wood.
-It’s popular in bathroom design and throughout the house, and it lends itself perfectly to the dining room because it allows for wooden table and chairs, with added elements of Japanese design thrown in for a unique finish.
+It’s popular in bathroom designs and throughout the house, and it lends itself perfectly to the dining room because it allows for wooden tables and chairs, with added elements of Japanese design thrown in for a unique finish.

-Covid has dominated headlines for the past two years, but climate change has also been a prominent feature.
-As such, sustainability is a sure-fire trend and this can include your dining room design.
-Use sustainable materials, upcycle old furniture, and create something that will make you feel good when you sit down to dine.
-Reclaimed furniture looks great, too, and it means that you can finally put those wooden chairs in the loft to good use.
+Sustainability is a sure-fire trend and it can include your dining room design.
+Use sustainable materials, upcycle old furniture, and create something that will make you feel good when you dine.
+Reclaimed furniture looks great, too, and you can finally put those wooden chairs in the loft to good use.

 7. Round Tables

-The round dining table allows for more intimate conversation, and it better utilizes the space you have available, which is especially beneficial if you have limited room for a table and chairs.
+The round dining table allows for more intimate conversation and better utilizes the available space, which is especially beneficial if you have limited room for a table and chairs.
 The table can be made from wood, or it could be reclaimed or made using sustainable material.
-As long as it’s round, it will be on trend.

 8. Marble Tabletop

-Marble is an ancient material but is actually rarely really seen in the dining room.
-A marble tabletop screams luxury, and the polished material reflects light so it really catches the eye as you enter a room.
-Fortunately, marble goes well with wood, which means you don’t have to have stone plinths as chairs and can have some wooden models instead.
+Marble is an ancient material that’s rarely seen in the dining room.
+A marble tabletop screams luxury, and the polished material reflects light, so it really catches the eye as you enter a room.
+Fortunately, marble goes well with wood, which means you don’t have to have stone plinths as chairs and can have wooden models instead.

-This is the year to celebrate friends and family, and especially to celebrate being able to spend time with them again.
-Effectively, use any opportunity to invite people over for dinner, and use that as an opportunity to dress your table.
-Tablescaping is all over social media and rather than simply setting places for everybody, it typically requires the design and implementation of a theme for the table.
-A tablescape can be simple or complex but it should be effective and memorable.
+Tablescaping is all over social media, and rather than simply setting places for everybody, it typically requires the design and implementation of a theme for the table.
+A tablescape can be simple or complex, but it should be attractive and memorable.